27 September, 2021

 SINGAPORE - There are plenty of cautionary tales about mishaps in the financial world, but few come with a price tag of $670,000 plus tens of thousands of dollars in legal fees.
 This sorry saga began in 2017, when a bank customer, Mr. Andy Poh, plunged headlong into an investment on the recommendation of a bank relationship manager at UOB at the time.

 Mr. Poh sunk US$500,000 (S$670,000) into a British investment company to supposedly earn 7 to 8% of annual returns through its business of giving loans to big institutions.
-He did not read the documents he signed but still invested in the company because he had relied on what bank relationship manager, Ashley Wong, supposedly told him - that the company PixelTrade would continue to do well and that Mr. Wong's own colleagues were allegedly also dealing with the firm.
+He did not read the documents he signed, but still invested in the company because he had relied on what bank relationship manager, Ashley Wong, supposedly told him - that the company PixelTrade would continue to do well and that Mr. Wong’s own colleagues were also dealing with the firm.

 Mr. Poh viewed Mr. Wong as his friend, as he had made substantial bond investments with the bank through his help and guidance.
 But about a month after he completed his transfer of funds to PixelTrade, the Monetary Authority of Singapore put the company on its Investor Alert List in January 2018 to caution the public that it was not licensed to do business here.
 Mr. Poh tried to recover his money, but when this proved futile, he lodged a police report against PixelTrade in October that year.
 Mr. Wong had resigned from UOB by then due to personal reasons.

-As it turned out, Mr. Wong had recommended the company to Mr. Poh on his own, without the bank's knowledge because PixelTrade products had nothing to do with UOB.
+As it turned out, Mr. Wong had recommended the company to Mr. Poh on his own, without the bank’s knowledge, because PixelTrade products had nothing to do with UOB.
 Mr. Poh tried to get back his money from PixelTrade, and Mr. Wong, who knew “the main person” at the company, helped to arrange a meeting.
 That attempt also failed, so Mr. Poh asked UOB’s senior management “to find a way” to recover his hard-earned cash.
 A UOB team met Mr. Poh to discuss the situation, but no compensation was offered because the investment was not made with the bank; Mr. Poh had dealt with PixelTrade directly and signed its documents.

 Mr. Poh’s next step was to file a lawsuit, claiming that Mr. Wong had defrauded him by making various false representations about investing in PixelTrade.
-But the suit was directed not at Mr. Wong, but UOB, on the basis that as it was Mr. Wong’s employer, it was liable for his alleged fraud.
+But the suit was directed not at Mr. Wong, but UOB, on the basis that, as it was Mr. Wong’s employer, it was liable for his alleged fraud.
 Mr. Poh also claimed that UOB had been negligent in not protecting him against the loss of the money that he had transferred to PixelTrade.
 But his case was dismissed by the High Court last year.
 Mr. Poh appealed, and the case was heard by two judges of the appellate court recently.
 Their decision last month upheld the High Court ruling on the case.

 Mr. Poh’s main argument was that he was misled by Mr. Wong into thinking that PixelTrade was a UOB-approved investment, which was why he put in so much money.
 When Judicial Commissioner Andre Maniam heard the case in the High Court, he found that Mr. Poh had failed to prove the manager had indeed said that, noting that he was no novice investor.
 Just before he bought into PixelTrade, Mr. Poh had made four bond investments with UOB, and he had to sign bank documents.
 If PixelTrade were indeed a UOB investment, he would also have signed similar documents.
 But in this case, he had signed PixelTrade’s own documents and transferred money to it and not to UOB.